thetron/menumatic/README.md

 Menumatic is a _Rails 3 exclusive_ gem which aids in developing HTML navigation menus.

+## Philosophy

+Menumatic takes a slightly different approach to other navigation gems, in that the structure of the menu is considered to be more 'M' than 'V' in the MVC world.
+This is because given any view, we may only want to display _parts_ of a particular navigation, such as sub-navigations and sidebars, for which there is a simple view helper.

+This results in simple, clean and easy-to-read code that you can leverage in any part of your Rails app.

 # Getting Started

 Include the gem in your `Gemfile` like so: